Types of Moth Caterpillars With Their Picture – Identification Guide

 Regal Moth (Royal Walnut Moth) Caterpillar (Citheronia regalis)

-Southern Flannel Moth Caterpillar (Megalopyge opercularis)
+Southern Flannel Moth (Puss) Caterpillar (Megalopyge opercularis)

 The southern flannel moth caterpillar looks brown, soft, and fluffy but is a type of stinging caterpillar.
-The hairy caterpillar ranges in color from golden brown to dark gray.
+The hairy caterpillar ranges in color from golden orange-brown to dark gray.
 You’ll often notice an orange stripe running down its disheveled-looking body.
 The puss moth caterpillar measures up to 1” (25 mm) long.

 Other names for the southern flannel moth are Italian asp, woolly slug, puss mother, or asp caterpillar.
 These names refer to the caterpillar’s hairy appearance, like a tiny Persian pussy cat or its singing setae that resemble a snake bite.